ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/a-note-on-emily-mills.md

     - The source of the quote in the last paragraph about extending credit is taken from E. D. Shurter's tribute in the Ithaca Journal.

-    - Erratum: Hannah Mills was Emily's step-mother.
+    - Errata: Hannah Mills was Emily's step-mother.
+Emily was born in 1858.

 ---
 #### A Note on Emily Mills